dsli208/C-Programming-320/README.md

 $ bash vm-setup.sh
 ```

-The script will ask for sudo privleges to install packages.
+The script will ask for sudo privileges to install packages.